frank-yelland/bad-utilities/README.md

-# shitutils
+# Hello!

-a collection of miscellaneous python utilities
+this is a collection of miscellaneous python utilities i wrote in my free time